vblanco20-1/vulkan-guide/vkguide_new_source/chapter_2/vulkan_shader_code.md

 maxSets controls how many VkDescriptorSets we can create from the pool in total, and the pool sizes give how many individual bindings of a given type are owned.

-# initializing the layout and descriptors
+# Initializing the layout and descriptors
 Lets add a new function to VulkanEngine and some new members we will use.

 ```cpp